autohandle/CarNDUnscentedKalmanFilterProject/README.md

 #### Accuracy
 #####  run against "obj_pose-laser-radar-synthetic-input.txt" RMSE should be less than or equal to the values [.09, .10, .40, .30]

 The Unscented Kalman Filter run on obj_pose-laser-radar-synthetic-input.txt had a final RSME of: \[0.0616555, 0.0847325, 0.32956, 0.212253\].
-The initial covariance P value was the Identity matrix set in the constructor, the inital x state was set by the firsr measurement value, a Laser measurement.
+The initial covariance P value was the Identity matrix set in the constructor, the inital x state was set by the first measurement value, a Laser measurement.
 The initial values for both std_a_  and std_yawdd_ were 0.6.

 #### Follows the Correct Algorithm
 #### Sensor Fusion algorithm